Web-Feet/coasterdocs/theme/page-listings.md

 Get rendered pages with matching block content:

 `{!!
 Pagebuilder::filter($blockName, $search, $options) !!}`

+## Search Method

+Load pages with content matching the search term (required method for any search page):

+`{!!
+Pagebuilder::search($options) !!}`

+- $options - same availiable options as category method

+The search term value is taken from the url after the search segement, ie. /[page]/search/[query].
+If the page url is search then the query is taken as /[page]/[query] so it reads nicer.

+If there is no search query or if you prefer to use a querystring parameter 'q' can be used, ie. /search?q=text.

 ## Template Files

+There are two files required, one to render each page and a wrapper.

 - /categories/[category_view]/pages_wrap.blade.php (main template wrapper)
 - /categories/[category_view]/page.blade.php (template for each subpage)